OfficeDev/open-xml-docs/docs/introduction-to-markup-compatibility.md

 the SDK will ignore the namespaces defined in Office 2013 and choose the Office 2010 compatible alternate-content.

-When you set the target file format versions property to <span class="keyword">Office2013</span>, the Open XML SDK 2.5 assumes that all of the namespaces defined in Office 2010 and Office 2013 are understood, does not ignore any content defined under Office 2013, and will choose the Office 2013 compatible alternate-content.
+When you set the target file format versions property to **Office2013**, the Open XML SDK 2.5 assumes that all of the namespaces defined in Office 2010 and Office 2013 are understood, does not ignore any content defined under Office 2013, and will choose the Office 2013 compatible alternate-content.